kriseax/MSAMajor2024/challenges/OOP/classes.md

 - update_credit_hours: 1 pararmeter for additional hours.
 This method will update credit hours by adding aditional_hours to the students credit hours.
 - print_student_data: Print all student data

+## Load Student Data
+Load student data from the students.csv file

 ### Create Student Generator Program to test your code
 - Create 2 instances of Student
 - Place in a list
 - Print each students data

-## Update Student Generator
-Update the student generator program to read student data from the students.csv file